Gaitxh/DLap-GCA-Granger-causal-inference-based-on-dual-Laplacian-distribution/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-attention! if you have any question, I am anticipant receiving your letter, please contact the email:gaitxh@foxmail.com.
+attention! if you have any question, I am anticipant receiving your letter, please contact the email:pyli@cqupt.edu.cn or gaitxh@foxmail.com.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++